 Regardless of where life is leading us, Satan lies.
 The thing I’ve been noticing most, though, is that it’s not just that he lies but how he lies that’s so persuasive.
 It’s not so much what he tells us but what he doesn’t.
 Take Eden, for example.
 The only actual lie that was told is that the knowledge of good and evil would not actually kill Adam and Eve.
 The implications, however, were much greater.
 Or were they inferences?
 I don’t suppose it matters much anymore.

 The truth?
-“No good thing does He withhold from those who walk uprightly.”
-Psalm 88:41 NASB.
+“No good thing does He withhold from those who walk uprightly” (Psalm 88:41).

 The worst part about it?
-Satan didn’t even have to say it, but we reasoned that if God wanted to hold us back from good things, we must be worthless to Him.
+Satan didn’t even have to say it, but we reasoned based on the words of the serpent that if God wanted to hold us back from good things, we must be worthless to Him.
 Why else would we have felt the need to abandon His command?
 Forget the command.
 We abandoned His protection.
 We abandoned His heart.
-In what we assumed was justice, we exercised revenge and a hate we believe to be mutual… until we felt fear.
+In what we assumed was justice, we exercised revenge and a hate that we believed to be mutual… until we felt fear.
 Fear let us know that we made an error that would have consequences.

 What makes this problem worse is that we have all followed in the footsteps of the father of lies.
 It’s not so much that society outright tells you that your heart is worthless, but think about what isn’t said.
 We aren’t told to guard our hearts—we guard what has value—but when they are damaged we wonder why.
 We are told to let them run free, but when we lose ourselves in our circumstances we wonder why.
 There is a time for taking risks and letting our guard down, but that doesn’t mean that we walk onto the battlefield of life with no armor.
 We may as well put the gun to our own head.
 Eventually, when living this way leads to enough hurt, it doesn’t take anyone saying it to begin to believe we are worthless.

 We are not perfect.
 We are not invincible.
-We are often irresponsible with the hearts we are given.
-But we are furthest from worthless, even though it is altogether too easy to convince ourselves that we are.
+We are often irresponsible with the hearts we are given, but we are furthest from worthless, even though it is all too easy to convince ourselves that we are.